3 Months Strategy for CAT

 Another Popular Query: I am NOT able to solve many questions while taking mocks.
 But I am able to solve them once the mock is over.

-Coz taking Mock with a timer, with a goal to deliver best result is a new environment for the Most of you, though while solving after Mock without timer feels homely as you are very comfortable with the environment.
+Because taking mock with a timer, with a goal to deliver best result is a new environment for the most of you, though while solving after mock without timer feels homely as you are very comfortable with the environment.

-You can simply improve Mock Performance by making Mock environment homely to you, ie by taking lots of Mocks + solving any question even at home or FB with your quickest possible way along with your best accuracy.
+You can simply improve mock performance by making mock environment homely to you, that is by taking lots of mocks + solving any question even at home or FB with your quickest possible way along with your best accuracy.

 Now how to practice at home to deliver best results.